connorodea/ai-faceless-yt/README.md

 docker run -p 8000:8000 ai-faceless
 ```

+## Web UI

+The FastAPI server serves a minimal HTML interface at `http://localhost:8000/`.
+Enter your script and click **Generate Video** to run the pipeline in the
+browser.
+The page will display a link to the generated video when the process
+finishes.

 ## Troubleshooting
 - Ensure all API keys are set in `.env` (see below).
 - If you see `Cannot declare ... twice` in `pyproject.toml`, remove duplicate sections as shown above.